nickjackolaisen/BusinessInitiaitive/_posts/statistics/small business stats/2024-06-25-small_business_survival_failure_rate.md

 Highlighting these unique aspects in marketing efforts can attract customers looking for specific qualities.

 Resources:
-- <a href="https://blog.hubspot.com/agency/concise-guide-creating-killer-usp" target="_blank">HubSpot Guide to Creating USPs</a>
+- <a href="https://www.businessinitiative.org/business-tips/usp-unique-selling-proposition/" target="_blank">Business Initiative - Creating Your Unique Selling Proposition (USP)</a>
 - <a href="https://www.entrepreneur.com/starting-a-business/use-this-worksheet-to-find-your-unique-selling-proposition/459642" target="_blank">Entrepreneur - How to Find Your USP</a>
 - <a href="https://www.amazon.com/Made-Stick-Ideas-Survive-Others/dp/1400064287" target="_blank">“Made to Stick” by Chip Heath and Dan Heath</a>